Oneof

 enum class id { NOT_SET = 0, ACTIVE = 1, COUNT = 2, VALUE = 3 }; id get_which_Bar() const;

-variable changes.
-This holds true also when deserializing a messages.
+Each time one of the variables in a oneof is set, the which variable changes.
+This holds also when deserializing a message.
 Allowing you to make a switch statement to select which value to get from the object.